Evaluating Non-Analytic Functions of Matrices: Numerical examples

 As an example for applying matrix functions on non-diagonalizable matrices, we investigate the case of Jordan blocks.
 We focus on the two parameters of Jordan blocks: their eigenvalues and their size.

 We begin by considering the function

 This function has $3$ absolutely continuous derivatives, but the fourth one is not of bounded variation.
 Thus, for Jordan blocks with eigenvalue in $(-1,1)$, Corollary~\ref{cor:convergence_mid_segment} guarantees the convergence only for $m \le 3$.
-We evaluate $f_4$ for Jordan blocks associated with the eigenvalue $0.7$ and of sizes $m=2,3$ and $4$.
+We evaluate $f_4$ for Jordan blocks associated with the eigenvalue $0.7$ and for sizes $m=2,3$ and $4$.
 The expansion of $f_4$ for the first two Jordan blocks is guaranteed to converge, while for the third it does not.
 The convergence rates of the three expansions are depicted in Figure~\ref{subfig:Jordan1}, where the truncation error is given as a function of the expansion length.
-The error axis is in logarithmic scale, and still there is a clear difference between the decay rates of the three cases.
+The error axis is on a logarithmic scale, and still there is a clear difference between the decay rates of the three cases.

-When considering $\delta$-condense matrices, for $f_4$ and for Jordan blocks of size $3$ (with eigenvalue in $[-1+\delta,1-\delta]$, the convergence is guaranteed, while if the eigenvalues are $1$ or $-1$, the convergence is guaranteed only for Jordan blocks of size $2$.
-We plot in Figure~\ref{subfig:Jordan2} the truncation errors for three cases of different eigenvalues $0.4$, $0.7$, and $1$.
-We see that the convergence rate associated with the eigenvalue $0.7$ is slightly higher than the one of $0.4$, which can be explained by the growing constant \eqref{eqn:gamma_constant} and Lemma~\ref{lemma:leading_derivative_order}.
-Also, the errors that are associated with the eigenvalue $1$ are large and its matrix Chebyshev expansion doesn't seem to converge.
+When considering $\delta$-condensed matrices, for $f_4$ and for Jordan blocks of size $3$ (with eigenvalue in $[-1+\delta,1-\delta]$, the convergence is guaranteed, while if the eigenvalues are $1$ or $-1$, the convergence is guaranteed only for Jordan blocks of size $2$.
+We plot in Figure~\ref{subfig:Jordan2} the truncation errors for three cases corresponding to the three eigenvalues $0.4$, $0.7$, and $1$.
+We see that the error associated with the eigenvalue $0.7$ is slightly higher than that of $0.4$, which can be explained by the growing constant \eqref{eqn:gamma_constant} and Lemma~\ref{lemma:leading_derivative_order}.
+Also, the error that is associated with the eigenvalue $1$ is large and its matrix Chebyshev expansion doesn't seem to converge.